oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Sampling types are a software representation of device capabilities in terms of reading metric values.
-Each Metric Group provides information which sampling types it supports.
-There are separate sets of APIs supporting each of the sampling types Time-based_ and Event-based_.
+Each Metric Group provides information on which sampling types it supports.
+There are separate sets of APIs supporting both of the sampling types Time-based_ and Event-based_.

 All available sampling types are defined in ${t}_metric_group_sampling_type_t.